 with corruption, and ineptitude.
 Admissions into institutions of higher

-learning in Nigeria today are hardly by merit; it often goes to the
+learning in Nigeria today are hardly by merit.
+It often goes to the

 highly-connected or the highest bidder.
 Many teachers engaged by the education

-institutions are not qualified; and one wonders how they can possibly give what
+institutions are not qualified, and one wonders how they can possibly give what

 they don’t have.
 The resultant effect of the anomaly is the nosedive of the